rundeck-plugins/rundeck-s3-log-plugin/README.md

 `AWSCredentialsFile` : properties file which contains `accessKey` and `secretKey` entries.
 Alternative to specifying the `AWSAccessKeyId and `AWSSecretKey`

+S3 configuration uses these plugin configuration property values:

 `bucket` : name of the S3 bucket to use

 `path` :  a path-like string that defines where in the bucket to store the log for a particular execution.
 You can include variables to expand.
 Default value: `rundeck/project/$PROJECT/logs/$ID`

- `region` : name of the region to use.
-Default is `us-east-1`.

-Variables include:
+Variables in the `path` value include:

 * `${job.execid}` - the execution ID
 * `${job.project}` - the project name
 * `${job.id}` - the Job UUID if it exists

 `region` : AWS region name to use.
 Default: `us-east-1`

-Add configuration properties for the plugin.
-You can define these in `framework.properties` by prefixing the property name with the stem: `framework.plugin.LogFileStorage.org.rundeck.amazon-s3.`.
+You can define the configuration values in `framework.properties` by prefixing the property name with the stem:
+ `framework.plugin.LogFileStorage.org.rundeck.amazon-s3.`.
 Or in a project's project.properties file with the stem `project.plugin.LogFileStorage.org.rundeck.amazon-s3.`.

 For example: